-Redesigning your long term plan by focusing on consumers’ behavior changes and post-crisis evolution will help you for the recovery and back to normal periods.
+Redesigning your long-term plan by focusing on consumers’ behavior changes and post-crisis evolution will help you for recovery and back to normal periods.

 4. Be an adapter

-Adapting your decisions quickly is the key to get through a crisis.
+Adapting your decisions quickly is the key to getting through a crisis.

 Finally, redefining your priorities is unavoidable if you want to successfully get out of the crisis.
-Digitalizing your presence, creating new relationships with consumers, … This how you can turn a challenge to an opportunity!
+Digitalizing your presence, and creating new relationships with consumers, … This is how you can turn a challenge into an opportunity!

 5. Give your support to people